agentmorris/MegaDetector/megadetector.md

 #### Windows instructions for git/Python stuff

-The first time you set all of this up, open an Anaconda Prompt, and run:
+The first time you set all of this up, open your Mambaforge prompt, and run:

 ```batch
 mkdir c:\git